EldridgeMisnomer/NGen/README.md

 In the above, while it might always be possible for me to get the Output from any Generator, in practice maybe I'm only ever interested in the final 'sentence' Generator.
 As a quality of life feature I can mark it as a Main Generator by preceeding the Name with an `@` symbol, like so: `@sentence = It was a $weather $time <.`.
 Internally this won't affect how the Generator runs at all, and its name remains 'sentence'.

 However I can use the `GetGenNames( true )` method to return the names of only Main Generators instead of all the Generators.
-I can also use the `GenAll( true )` method to get the Output from all the Main Generators instead of all the Generators.
+I can also use the `GenAll( number, true )` method to get the Output from all the Main Generators instead of all the Generators.

-*TODO - implement this!*

 ## Generator Components